lsst-dm/dmtn-112/index.rst

 The ``read`` token can view but not alter data, while the ``write`` token can create, update, or delete data within the secret path.

 An installation of the Kubernetes Vault Secrets Operator will be given a ``read`` token for the entire ``secret/k8s_operator/:k8s_cluster_identifier:`` path for that Kubernetes cluster.
+(In the future, we may replace this with Kubernetes authentication for the case of a Vault Secrets Operator running in the same cluster as Vault itself.)

 Token Acquisition and Revocation
 ================================